DukeMavor/simple_shell/README.md

 be able to move the cursor
 handle commands with arguments

-3. Simple shell 0.2
+2. Simple shell 0.2
 - Handle command lines with arguments

-4. Simple shell 0.3
+3. Simple shell 0.3
 - Handle the PATH

-5. Simple shell 0.4
+4. Simple shell 0.4
 - Implement the exit built-in, that exits the shell
 - Usage: exit
 - You don’t have to handle any argument to the built-in exit

-6. Simple shell 1.0
+5. Simple shell 1.0
 - Implement the env built-in, that prints the current environment

-7. Write a blogpost "What happens when you type ls -l in the shell"

 ### Advanced
-1. Test suite
-- Contribute to a test suite for your shell
+1. Simple shell 0.1.1
+- Write your own getline function

 2. Simple shell 0.2.1
 - Write your own strtok function